sumitdhiman77/foodjunction/README.md

 # foodjunction
-this is a restaurant based application
+This is a restaurant based application